tytydraco/yessleep/out/It_Follows_and_I_Might_Be_Out_of_Time_Part_2.md

 We had to move on earlier than planned, and it cost us.
 Energy and time, two things we can't afford to waste.
 We've found somewhere else, a place hopefully far beneath the radar of what's hunting us.
 With any luck, we can score some food and rest.
 He's out... well, I can't tell you what Evan is doing right now.
 We're desperate.
-Exhausted but working on a plan It's  the only thing that has made me feel any amount of hope.
+Exhausted but working on a plan.
+It's the only thing that has made me feel any amount of hope.
 We have to end this and I think we're close.
 Thank you for giving me a void to scream into; here's what came next.